fmi-basel/LSTree/README.md

 ## 0) Installation

-Main steps for installing LSTree can be found below in the next Section.
+Main steps for installing LSTree can be found below in the Installation section.

 ## 1) [Example](/example/)